CJBuzz/character-relationship/ReadME.md

 2. Friendliness & Hostility

 By dividing the total sentiment score between characters A and B with the number of interactions between characters A and B, the average sentiment score can be yielded.
-This average serves as a metric for degree of the friendliness (if score > 0) or hostility (if score < 0) in the relationship.
+This average serves as a metric for degree of friendliness (if score > 0) or hostility (if score < 0) in the relationship.

-In this project a further step was taken that involved adjusting the sentiment score between 2 characters by accounting for the average sentiment of both characters (based on all the interactions they are involved in).
-The idea that if character A is a generally nasty person who is antagonistic to almost everyone, and that if their sentiment score with character B is hostile (negative) but less so than average, the eventual metric should reflect this relatively friendly relationship.
-It appears that this adjustment more accurately reflects the friendliness/hostility between characters for *Worm*, but whether it is generally better is not conclusive and users can skip this step should they wish.

 #### Workflow